archanabansal88/reacttery-coding-challaenges/README.md

 ## Available Scripts

-In the project directory, you can run:
+# How to run the application Locally

+clone/download the repository: git clone https://github.com/archanabansal88/reacttery-coding-challaenges.git

+run command "npm i" to install dependencies and devDependencies

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000] to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm test`